hemantaph/ler/docs/autoapi/ler/ler/index.rst

 .. autoapi-nested-parse::

-   Functions and objects related to the main ler .
+   This module contains the main class for calculating the rates of lensed and unlensed events.

    ..
        !! processed by numpydoc !!